Journal Articles

 Synthese (2024)

-I carve out a distinctive category of conspiracy theorist: those who claim their beliefs trace back to simply trusting their own, firsthand experiences.
-I explore how these conspiracy theorists differ epistemically from others, as well as the processes that might be involved in becoming one.
+There's a distinctive category of conspiracy theorist who claims their beliefs trace back to trusting their own, firsthand experiences.

 Capturing the Conspiracist's Imagination